ImageMagick/Usage-Markdown/filter/index.md

 ### Filter Support Expert Control {#support}

-The Gaussian filter is known as a IIR (Infinite Impulse Response) filter, which simply means that the response 'curve' it uses never reaches zero.
+The Gaussian filter is known as an IIR (Infinite Impulse Response) filter, which simply means that the response 'curve' it uses never reaches zero.
 That is, no matter how far away from the sampling point you get, you will still have some non-zero contribution to the result from very distant pixels.

 In mathematical terms, this is actually a good thing, as it means the result is much more mathematically perfect.